Gold Hunter Resources: The Next District-Scale Opportunity in Newfoundland?

 Forge Resources is positioned to benefit directly from these trends.
 La Estrella produces both metallurgical and thermal coal, making it a versatile asset in a market that continues to see strong demand.
 With a fully permitted mine, established infrastructure, and buyers lined up, Forge is stepping into a market that still holds long-term relevance, particularly in regions where coal remains a dominant energy and industrial input.

 La Estrella is a coal project located in Santander, Colombia, a region known for its high-calorific-value coal and established mining infrastructure.
-Forge currently holds a 40% interest, with a Letter of Intent to increase that to 60%, securing greater control over operations and future cash flow.
+Forge now holds a 60% controlling interest in the project, having recently increased its stake from 40%.
+This expanded ownership secures greater control over operations and future cash flow.

 The project is structured for long-term scalability, with an extensive resource base and the infrastructure needed for efficient transportation.
 With Colombia being a top coal-exporting country, La Estrella is positioned to serve both domestic and international buyers.